samesense/pathopredictor/docs/logs/log.md

 * No training data after removing vars.
 Try not using vest cutoff.
 Fathmm too.
 That's a lot of work.
 There are some left after the vest and fathmm filters.
 * Also must redo clinvar restrictions for these guys.
 Do this only if vest and fathmm are removed.
 * only epi has enough training vars
+* gene specific stuff looks too bad to publish, so it's not going in

 ### 2018_05_17
 * Mehods done except single gene